-Direction How clear is the service's vision and pu supportive is its leadership and culture urpose and how Summary findings Grade awarded The service had a vision and objectives.
-A govern spoke positively about the visible, approachable and purpose statement should and the service developmeetings and actions ari ✓ Satisfactory Implementation and delivery How well does the service engage with and manage/improve its performance Patient feedback was actively sought.
+Direction How clear is the service's vision and pu supportive is its leadership and culture urpose and how e?
+Summary findings Grade awarded The service had a vision statement which included it's aims and objectives.
+A governance structure was in place and staff spoke positively about the service manager's leadership as visible, approachable and responsive.
+The service's vision and purpose statement should be shared with staff and patients and the service develop a formal process to record staff meetings and actions arising from them. ✓ Implementation and delivery How well does the service engage with and manage/improve its performance Patient feedback was actively sought.
 Information about treatments offered was available on the service's website and patients were informed about treatment options.
 A fire safety risk self-assessment had been completed.
 An incident and accident logbook was available.
 A range of policies were in place.
 Portable appliance testing was carried out.
 A proactive approach must be taken for the assessment and management of risk.
 Appraisals for staff employed by the service should be carried out.
-A quality improvement plan should be developed. ✓ Satisfactory Results How well has the service demonstrate safe, person-centred care? d that it provides The environment was clean and well equipped.
-The clinical handwash sink was cleaned in line with national guidance.
-Patients reported good levels of satisfaction and told us they felt safe in the service.
-Medications were in-date.
-Adequate personal protective equipment was available for use.
-Any stock of medication that the service holds must be able to be prescribed to individual patients.
-Consent to share information with medical professionals in the event of an emergency should be recorded.
-A system to monitor medication should be implemented. ✓ Satisfactory
+A quality improvement plan should be developed. ✓ Satisfactor Results How well has the service demonstrate safe, person-centred care? d that it provides handwash sink was clear Patients reported good I felt safe in the service.
+Me personal protective equitation Any stock of medication be prescribed to individual information with medical ean and well equipped.
+The clinical ned in line with national guidance. evels of satisfaction and told us they dedications were in-date.
+Adequate pment was available for use. that the service holds must be able to hal patients.
+Consent to share I professionals in the event of an corded.
+A system to monitor plemented. ✓ Satisfactory